thomashodgkinson1987/chimera-engine/README.md

 ### The Manual Way (Native Build)

-If you prefer to build on your host machine, you will need to install the following dependencies.
+If you prefer to build on your host machine, you will need to install the necessary toolchain for the engine itself, as well as the libraries required to build its dependencies (primarily Raylib) from source.

-**Core Build Tools:**
+**1. Core Development Toolchain**

+You will need a modern C/C++ development environment.
+Chimera Engine is written in C17, but its dependencies may require a C++ compiler.

-*   A C11-compliant compiler (e.g., `gcc`, `clang`)
+*   **C/C++ Compiler Suite:** A compiler supporting C17 (e.g., `gcc`, `clang`, `MSVC`).
+A C++ compiler is also required by the build process for dependencies (`g++`, `clang++`).
-*   `cmake` (version 3.10 or higher)
+*   **CMake:** Version 3.10 or higher is required to generate the build files.
+*   **Git:** Required for cloning the repository and its submodules.
+*   **Debugger (Recommended):** A debugger like `gdb` or `lldb` is essential for development.

+**2. Raylib Backend Dependencies**

+The default rendering and input backend, Raylib, requires a number of system libraries for windowing, graphics, and audio.
+The exact package names will vary depending on your operating system and distribution.

+On a typical Linux system, you will need the development headers for:
+*   OpenGL (`mesa-libGL-devel`)
-*   `git`
+*   ALSA (for audio)

-**Raylib Dependencies:**
-Raylib requires a number of graphics and audio libraries to be installed (e.g., OpenGL, ALSA, and various X11 development libraries on Linux).
+*   X11 (for windowing, including libraries like Xrandr, Xi, Xcursor, etc.)

-Please consult the official [Raylib wiki](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux) for the correct package names for your specific distribution.
-For a definitive list of packages used in our reference environment, see the `Dockerfile`.
+**For a definitive list of required packages**, please consult the official [Raylib wiki for your OS](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux) or, for the exact versions used in our reference environment, refer to the `Dockerfile` in this repository.

 ### Building the Engine

-*These instructions are for a typical Linux debug build from within the project's root directory.*
+The following instructions assume you are running commands from the project's root directory.

+#### For Linux

+These steps describe a typical native debug build.

 1.  **Configure CMake:**
     ```bash